NVIDIA/makani/README.md

 ### Inference:

+Makani supports scalable and flexible on-line inference aimed at minimizing data movement and disk I/O, which is well suited to the low inference costs of ML weather models and modern HPC infrastructure.
 In a similar fashion to training, inference can be called from the CLI by calling `inference.py` and handled by `inferencer.py`.
 To launch inference on the out-of-sample dataset, we can call:

 ```bash
 mpirun -np 256 --allow-run-as-root python -u makani.inference --run_num="ngpu256_sp4" --yaml_config="config/sfnonet.yaml" --config="sfno_linear_73chq_sc3_layers8_edim384_asgl2" --batch_size=64